Last updated 4/7/20

-If Siser Easyweed is giving you troubles, this blog can help you work through some basic troubleshooting techniques.
+If Siser Easyweed is giving you trouble, this blog can help you work through some basic troubleshooting techniques.
 Listed below are various different areas for troubleshooting Easyweed.
-Both experts and beginners can run into some troubleshooting issues.
+This is a great resource for both beginners and seasoned experts.
 We will cover both cutting and pressing tips.

-**Please note that this blog regards normal Siser Easyweed only.
+** Please note that this blog refers to normal Siser Easyweed only.
 Fluorescents, Stretch, and Extra have different application instructions**

 - Cut Direction - cut in reverse (mirror image)